 Arsenic is toxic even at low levels, so the maximum allowed concentration of arsenic in the water supply is 0.01 milligrams per litre.

-Fluoride is a natural mineral found in the earth’s soil.
+Fluoride is natural mineral found in the earth’s soil.
 When groundwater passes through it, the mineral dissolves resulting in low levels of fluoride in nearly all water supplies.

 The National Health and Medical Research Council champions fluoride in water as it is a proven way to reduce tooth decay in both children and adults thanks to the mineral helping to strengthen the teeth’s enamel.
 However, some evidence suggests that too much fluoride can do more harm than good.
 Over-exposure to fluoride in the first eight years of life causes fluorosis, a condition that leaves white marks, dark stains or noticeable hollow pits in teeth.